Persistent Markov partitions and hyperbolic components of rational maps: Quadratic Polynomials, Laminations, Matings, and the Main Theorem about Matings

 So we will show that, if $\overline{U_i}$ is not a topological disc, or $U_i$ shares at least two boundary points with some other Fatou component in its backward orbit, then $k_i=1$, and if $U_i$ shares at least two boundary points with some other Fatou component, then at least one of $k_1$ and $k_2=1$.

 The idea of the proof is as follows.
-We will construct a quadratic forward invariant lamination $L_i$ on $\overline{D}$ which is nonempty if and only if either $\varphi _i:S^1\to \partial U_i$ is not injective, or $U_i$ has at least two boundary points in common with another Fatou component.
+We will construct a quadratic forward invariant lamination $L_i$ on $\overline{D}$ which is nonempty if and only if either \\ $\varphi _i:S^1\to \partial U_i$ is not injective, or $U_i$ has at least two boundary points in common with another Fatou component.
 Also, $L_i$ does not have a diagonal leaf.
 Therefore, if $L_i$ is nonempty, it has at least one periodic leaf.
 Then we can construct a critically periodic {\em{tuning}} $f_1$ of $f$, which is a nontrivial tuning of the forward orbit of $v_i(f)$ if $L_i\ne \emptyset $, which preserves $\Lambda $, where $\Lambda $ is the union over $i$ and $j$ of images under the maps $\varphi _{i,j}$ of some finite set of closures of periodic leaves of $L_i$, and $\Lambda $ is also a union of closed loops.
 Then $\Lambda $ contains a Levy cycle for $f_1$.
 Then the Tuning Proposition 1.20 of \cite{R6} implies that $k_i=1$ if $f_1$ is a nontrivial tuning round the forward orbit of $v_i$, that is, if $L_i\ne \emptyset$.
+This is because the Tuning Proposition says that a nontrivial tuning of a type IV postcritically finite rational map does not have Levy cycles, except sometimes if the periodic cycle being tuned has period $1$.
 The Tuning Proposition needs to be applied twice, to each of the postcritical orbits of $f$ in succession, if $f_1$ is a nontrivial tuning round both the postcritical orbits of $f$.
 For a set $A\subset S^1$, we write $C(A)$ for the convex hull in $\overline{D}$ (in the Euclidean metric, for the sake of concreteness).

 First suppose that $\overline{U_i}$ is not a closed topological disc.
 Then we define $L_i$ to be the set of leaves $\ell $ such that $\ell $ is a component of $D\cap C(\varphi _i^{-1}(x))$ for some $x\in \partial U_i$ with $\#(\varphi _i^{-1}(x))\ge 2$.
 The sets $C(\varphi _i^{-1}(x))$, for different $x$, are disjoint.
 This is a familiar argument from \cite{T}, deriving from the fact that two smooth loops on the sphere which intersect transversally can never have a single intersection.
 So the leaves of $L_i$ have disjoint interiors. $L_i$ is closed (by continuity of $\varphi _i$) and clean, by definition.
 Also $L_i$ does not contain a diagonal leaf, because if $\varphi _i^{-1}(x)$ contains a diagonal leaf, $x$ must be a critical point of $f^{k_i}$.
 So